xiu-shi/Xiu-s-ML-Playbook/README.md

 Acknowledgements
 Thanks to data.gov.uk for making this information publicly available.
 Also thanks to Dave Fisher-Hickey for previously publishing, what I consider to be, the first solid and structured version of this dataset on Kaggle.

-UK Road Accident Severity Prediction: Machine Learning Analysis and Classification

-Executive Summary
-Road traffic accidents represent a significant public health concern globally, with substantial economic and social costs.
-In the UK, understanding and predicting the severity of road accidents is essential for developing effective safety measures and policies.
-This report analyzes the 2010 UK road accident dataset to identify patterns and develop predictive models for accident severity.
-The analysis employs machine learning techniques to classify accidents into binary categories: "slight" severity versus "serious/fatal" severity.
-This classification framework enables the application of established machine learning approaches to road safety, where preventing progression from slight to serious/fatal outcomes is the primary goal.
-Due to computational constraints, this project utilized random sampling to reduce data size for model experimentation and validation.
-Multiple sample sizes were tested, ranging from 5,000 to 30,000 rows.
-This approach enabled faster iteration while maintaining representation of the class distributions and preserving the integrity of the dataset.

 ---